 Term of External Directors

 An External Director holds office from the date of their appointment for 3 years unless they cease to hold the position earlier in accordance with this Constitution.
-A person whose first term as an External Director will cease under sub-clause 29.4 may be eligible to be re- elected as an External Director for two further three year terms.
+A person whose first term as an External Director will cease under this sub-clause may be eligible to be re- elected as an External Director for two further three year terms.

 Limitations on Past Directors